 SEO for newbies – How to rank as a noob, even if you are idiot! no insult.

-Everyday, I come across people who are either confused and frightened each time they hear the word SEO or are just hearing about it for their first time.
+Everyday, I come across people who are either confused and frightened each time they hear the word SEO or come across some complex SEO Tool like SEMrush, or folks who are just hearing about SEO for their first time.